CTalvio/lemmytrixposter/README.md

 To create a post, you start by sending the matrix bot an image file, or a link to an image file.
 You can also send a pixiv or danbooru URL.

-If you've already entered a bunch of artsists you like, or defined communities you want to post to, you can enter the "next" command to have the tool make a random suggestion based on tags/artists.
+If you've already entered a bunch of artists you like, or defined communities you want to post to, you can enter the "next" command to have the tool make a random suggestion based on tags/artists.

 The bot will reverse search the image using saucenao, and find the highest quality source image available.